harjeet2020/sgpyoga-web/WARP.md

 - Use reusable CSS classes to achieve clean and maintainable code
 - Use CSS variables for colors and fonts
 - Structure CSS files in a readable & maintainable way, using comments to explain the purpose of each section
+- Ensure all html tags use data-i18n attribute to fetch translations